 Stephen Dawson, Counsel for Dawson and Associates, earned a BA from Tulane University and his JD from the University of Baltimore Law School.
 He recently finished his L.L.M. in Environmental Law at George Washington University Law School.
 His thesis is on the Environmental Protection Agency’s use of administrative compliance orders for Section 404 permit violations after the Supreme Court’s Sackett v.
 EPA decision.
 Steve is a member of the Virginia Bar Association.

 Robert (Bob) J. Johnson is the immediate Past President of the Wildlife Habitat Council.
 Bob served 17.5 years with WHC, the last 6.5 as their President.
 Bob has a BS degree in Physics from Virginia Tech, and an MS in Oceanography from New York University.
 Prior to joining WHC, Bob worked at the World Bank developing Water Policy, the Air and Waste Management Association, the Tennessee Valley Authority, and the U.S. Environmental Protection Agency, where he focused on estuarine and freshwater resources in the agencies Office of Water.

-Alex Hosmar, social media and logistics manager of RRISC, is a current senior at George Washington University pursuing a BA in Economics and Public Policy.
-He plans to gain a legal education in the future.
-Alex’s experience focuses on tailoring digital media resources to the needs of particular firms, which include RRISC, The Earth and Water Group, and Totally Tigers, a blog following the Detroit Tigers.
+Alex Hosmar, social media and logistics manager of RRISC, graduated from The George Washington University with a BA in Economics and Public Policy.
+He currently consults for the federal government and plans to gain a legal education in the future.
+Alex’s experience in communications focuses on tailoring digital media resources to the needs of particular firms, which include RRISC, The Earth and Water Group, and Totally Tigers, a blog following the Detroit Tigers.